ThachNgocTran/PredictLiverPatientWithRandomForestAndLogisticRegression/README.md

 * GridSearchCV is used to automatically search for optimal parameters in Random Forest and Logistic Regression.
 * I missed ggplot2 in R, but in Python for Data Science, seaborn [3] seems promising.
 This library is used to make Feature Scatter plot.
 * The algorithms’ performance is compared using ROC (Receiver operating characteristic) and AUC (Area Under Curve).
-* The source code is available at [4].
-The quickest way to reproduce this report is to run “python.exe ClassificationTask.py” with “DataPreparation.py” and “Indian Liver Patient Dataset (ILPD).csv” put in the same place.
+* The quickest way to reproduce this report is to run “python.exe ClassificationTask.py” with “DataPreparation.py” and “Indian Liver Patient Dataset (ILPD).csv” put in the same place.
-* The report is conducted as a (simple) data analysis in which I go from constructing the ideas, to getting the “ideal” dataset, to cleansing it, to doing exploratory data analysis, to building the model, to interpreting the results.

 Please see my article: